mlevison/APR-Markdown-Export/glossary/scrum-team/index.md

 title: "Scrum Team"
 date: "2021-03-23"
 relatedTerms: ['cross-functional-teams', 'effective-teams', 'psychological-safety', 'special-teams', 'stable-teams', 'team-size']
+excerpt: 'The **Scrum Team** is all of the people needed to get the product built and into the'
 ---

 The **Scrum Team** is all of the people needed to get the product built and into the customer’s hands: